-Pittsburgh’s Zoo & PPG Aquarium, ranked the 4th best in the country, features over 4,000 animals representing 475 species.
-Walk through the grasslands of Africa in the African Savanna.
-Get nose-to-nose with a polar bear.
-And set aside some extra time for the 45,000-squre-foot PPG Aquarium that features more than 4,000 aquatic animals, including penguins, sharks, eels, and stingrays.
-Bird lovers of all ages can also get their fill in the city.
-The National Aviary, America’s largest bird zoo, is home to more than 600 birds.
-It features the underwater Penguin Connection, as well as interactive and educational programs for all ages.
+Pittsburgh Zoo & PPG Aquarium, ranked the fourth best in the country, features over 4,000 animals representing 475 species.
+Walk through the grasslands of Africa in the African Savanna, get nose-to-nose with a polar bear, and set aside some extra time for the 45,000-square-foot PPG Aquarium that features more than 4,000 aquatic animals, including penguins, sharks, eels and stingrays.
+The National Aviary, America’s largest bird zoo, is home to more than 600 birds, featuring the underwater Penguin Connection, as well as interactive and educational programs for all ages.

-A four-season town, Pittsburgh offers a host of activities for families during the colder months, as well.
+A four-season town, Pittsburgh offers a host of activities for families during the colder months as well.
 The LEED-certified Children’s Museum of Pittsburgh lets infants and school-aged children explore the world around them by interacting with it.
 Kids can build a boat, change a tire, and play plumber with real pipes and water in the museum’s exhibits.
-Fun is also the name of the game at the nearby Carnegie Center Science, which includes full-body interactive sports exhibits, IMAX theater, planetarium, robot exhibits, and more.
+Fun is also the name of the game at the nearby Carnegie Science Center, which includes full-body interactive sports exhibits, an IMAX theater, a planetarium, robot exhibits and more.